equalitie/ouinet/README.md

 (just replace `injector` with `client` where appropriate).

-Unless you transferred an existing client configuration, when you start the client container it will probably error out complaining about some missing parameters.
-In this case you may want to use the `ouinet-repos` container to edit `/var/opt/ouinet/client/ouinet-client.conf` and add the missing options there (mainly the injector endpoint `injector-ep` and cache IPNS `injector-ipns`).
+Unless you transferred an existing client configuration, when you start the client container it will be missing some important parameters.
+You may want to stop the container, use the `ouinet-repos` container to edit `/var/opt/ouinet/client/ouinet-client.conf` and add configuration options for the injector endpoint `injector-ep` and cache IPNS `injector-ipns`, then restart the client container.

 **Note:** The client configuration is automatically fixed to have it listen on all interfaces (so that publishing the proxy port to the host works).
 Please